apache/kylin/website/_docs/tutorial/cube_build_performance.md

 * The solution 1: add more RAM to YARN
 * The solution 2: increase vCores number used in Mapper step to reduce the RAM used
-* The solution 3: you can play with max RAM to YARN by node  (yarn.nodemanager.resource.memory-mb) and experiment with mimin RAM perto container (yarn.scheduler.minimum-allocation-mb).
+* The solution 3: you can play with max RAM to YARN by node  (yarn.nodemanager.resource.memory-mb) and experiment with minimum RAM per to container (yarn.scheduler.minimum-allocation-mb).
 If you increase minimum RAM per container, YARN will reduce the numbers of Mappers

 ![]( /images/tutorial/2.0/cube_build_performance/27.png)